|Read about the Bowlus here:|

 When Jodi and Dex didn't need it any more we towed it over to Blue Sky Drive in Cottonwood and the Barth was destroyed in the 1993 Flood.

 After getting together with Sweetie Susun, she decided she needed a small travel trailer and she found "The Cave."
 It was a mid-1950's vintage tiny trailer that perhaps measured 10-feet from hitch to bumper.
-I think it was six foot wide.
+I think it was six feet wide.
 When the first 1993 Flood hit in January that year, we were luckily able to tow The Cave out of the floodplain and save it.
 When the second 1993 Flood hit and we had to vacant our mobile home on Blue Sky, we towed The Cave over here to Rimrock and lived in it for 6 months before upgrading.

 In the fall of 1993, one of Susun's Sedona Friends hooked us up with a retired rocket scientist in Scottsdale who sold us an incredible 1974 Airstream for a mere $500.
 We didn't know it at the time but the guy was quickly disposing of stuff.
 He died perhaps 2 months later.
 Anyway, being a rocket scientist, he had meticulously maintained the Airstream and it seem like a genuine palace compared to the tiny cave.
 We lived in this trailer until our Straw House was liveable.